The age of solar power for Industrial buildings is here.

-Businesses/ Tenants can be connected to the solar power system and their usage monitored.
+Businesses/ Tenants can be connected to the solar power system, and their usage monitored.
 You’ll be able to charge for usage, giving energy security to your tenants and even sharing the savings with them when your asset has been paid off.
-They will enjoy lower electricity costs and far greater certainty of running a successful business.
-In turn, they will likely commit to occupying space with you for a longer period, reducing your vacancy rate.
+They will enjoy lower electricity costs and greater certainty of running a successful business.
+In turn, they will likely commit to occupying space with you for a more extended period, reducing your vacancy rate.
 A renewable energy system will assure them of your commitment to shielding them from future Eskom tariff hikes and unpredictable load shedding.
-New tenants will immediately find your property attractive for their business .
+New tenants will immediately find your property attractive for their business.

 Many new developments incorporate solar power installations.

 In a few years, you will own the system outright, generating electricity for free.
 And when it comes to selling your asset, you will be conspicuous, having demonstrated your commitment to environmental sustainability and protection.
 By then, most prospective buyers will be looking for an asset with a proven renewable energy system to invest in.
 Property owners not augmenting power with renewable energy will likely be passed over.
 Owning this asset could generate an income for years – almost like a retirement fund.

 Identifying the right company to help you maximise your roof space requires some due diligence.
 This will pay off when you find the right combination of energy partner, funding expert and solar specialist.
 There are a number of ways to structure your entry into renewable energy:

 - upfront payment and ownership